zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Cleaning up obsolete data sets, paths, and DDDEFs

 The web download data sets listed in [DASD storage requirements](#dasd-storage-requirements) are temporary data sets.
 You can delete these data sets after you complete the SMP/E install.

+You can also use the following options to create Zowe SMP/E environment:

+* Prepare the Zowe SMP/E installation jobs with Velocity Template Language (VTL) Command-line Interface or Python Script

+* Create SMP/E with z/OSMF Workflow

+### Prepare the Zowe SMP/E installation jobs with Velocity Template Language (VTL) Command-line Interface or Python Script (Optional)
+The Velocity Template Language (VTL) Command-line Interface and Python Script simplifies the Zowe SMP/E installation jobs customization using the YAML file.
+To install and use the Velocity Template Language (VTL) Command-line Interface, see [https://github.com/zowe/vtl-cli](https://github.com/zowe/vtl-cli).

+To prepare the custom Zowe SMP/E installation jobs, edit the YAML file and execute the VTL command or python script.
+The YAML and the corresponding VTL files are located in the [Zowe SMP/E repository](https://github.com/zowe/zowe-install-packaging/tree/master/smpe/pax/ZOSMF/vtls).
+Perform the following steps to prepare the customized jobs:
+1. Download the YAML and VTL files to your system from the Zowe SMP/E repository.
+2. Open the YAML file, replace the default variable values with the custom values to meet your site requirements.
+3. Generate the custom JCLs with one of the following options:
+    - **VTL Command**

+         Generates a single custom JCL in the specified location.

+         Execute the following VTL command for each JCL to generate a custom JCL.file using a YAML.file and the corresponding VTL.file with the output encoded in UTF-8:

+        ```
+        java -jar *path/to/*vtl-cli.jar --yaml-context *YAMLfile VTLfile* -o *JCL.file* –oe UTF8

+        ```
+        Where:

+        * *path/to/*vtl-cli.jar is the path to the vtl-cli.jar jar file that is used to execute the java `-jar vtl-cli.jar`

+        * *YAMLfile* is the path to the YAML file that includes the JCL variables that you edited to create customized installation jobs.

+        * *VTLfile* is the path to VTL file that includes the conditions to execute the JCLs.

+        * *JCL.file* is the output file for the customized JCL.

+        * UTF8 (optional) is the used encoding of the output file.
+    - **Python Script**

+        Generates multiple custom JCLs in the specified location.

+        If you want to generate the custom JCLs of all the YAML-VTL pairs, use the `JclGenerator.py` script.
+To use the script, you must have Python installed on your system and the YAML VTL files must be in the ready_templates sub-directory that is on same level as the generator file.
+After you run the script in Python, the custom JCLs are generated in the separate directory.
+This generator does not perform any changes to the local system.

+After you execute the VTL command or Python script the customized JCLs are generated in the specified location.

+### Create SMP/E with z/OSMF Workflow

+Register and execute the ZOWE SMP/E workflows to create SMP/E environment for Zowe in the z/OSMF web interface.
+Pefrom the following steps to register and execute the Zowe worklfow in the z/OSMF web interface:
+1. Log in to the z/OSMF web interface.
+2. Select Workflows from the **navigation** tree.
+3. Select **Create Workflow** from the Actions menu.
+4. Enter the complete path to the workflow definion file in the **Workflow Denition filed**.

+   The workflow is located in the ZWEWRF01 member of the hlq.ZOWE.AZWE001.F4 data set.

+5. (Optional) Enter the path to the customized variable input file that you prepared in advance.
+The variable input file is located in ZWE0YML member of the hlq.ZOWE.AZWE001 data set.

+   When you execute  values from the variable input file override the workflow variables default values.
+The properties file helps automating workflow execution to save time and effort when deploying multiple standardized product instances.
+6. Select the system where you want to execute the workflow.
+7. Select **Next**.
+8. Specify the unique workfow name.
+9. Select or enter an **Owner Use ID** and slect **Assign all steps to owner user ID**.
+10. Select Finish.

+   The workflow is registed in z/OSMF and ready to execute.

+11. Select the workflow that you registed from the workflow list.
+12. Perfrom the following steps to execute each step individually:

+    1. Double-clcik the title of the step.
+    2. Select the **Perform** tab.
+    3. Review the step contents and update the input values as required.
+    4. Select Next.
+    5. Repeat step c and d to complete all items until the opiton **Finish** is avaialable.
+    6. Select **Finish**.

+       After you execute each step, the step is marked as **Complete**.
+The workflow is executed.
+After you complete executing all the steps individually, Zowe SMP/E is created.

 ## Activating Zowe